-I received many thoughtful comments on the blog and Facebook (all in love thankfully) on last week’s post about the controversy over Beauty and the Beast.
-They highlighted an interesting problem that Christian parents face in this postmodern culture: the conundrum of sheltering children from influences of the world, yet not leaving them in a position where they’re unable to interact with it.
+We have an interesting problem as Christian parents in a postmodern culture: this conundrum of sheltering children from influences of the world, yet not leaving them in a position where they’re unable to interact with it.

 Most of us tend to worship at the altar of public opinion when it comes to this issue of shielding our children.
 Even our own church leaders tell us that they must be submerged in the culture so they can adapt to it.